 One of the easiest things to neglect as a fly fisherman is hook sharpness.
 Because we are working with such small hooks, it is easy to miss a hook with a dull point.
-This article will teach you how to sharpen fish hooks to make sure that when you get that take, you set the hook!
+Just like a good fillet knife, a dull edge can result in a lot of problems!
+(Check out our top recommendations for fillet knives) This article will teach you how to sharpen fish hooks to make sure that when you get that take, you set the hook!

 DUE TO POPULAR DEMAND

 GET OUR BOOK IN 48 HOURS

 When you fish gravel beds, around rocks, logs and other underwater hazards you need to regularly check your flies.
 If you’re like me, your flies will get regular contact with hazards both underwater and above ground.
 Sometimes you will notice that the barb is missing, other times a stray feather or piece of cotton from the fly.
 Hook sharpness is often overlooked.

 Having sharp fish hooks is essential to setting the hook.
 You’ll find that when you tie on a new fly and lose a fish, it’s not because the hook wasn’t set, it’s because the knot broke.
 As the day wears on you’ll tend to lose more fish because the hook isn’t set properly.
 This is usually down to hook sharpness.